A is for effort

 Kristina’s first brush with cannabis in the kitchen is typical.
 She overdid it.

-During a trip to California in 2016, she discovered marijuana as a remedy for her sleeplessness and other symptoms caused by post-traumatic stress disorder.
-When she returned home and tried to make zucchini bread infused with marijuana, she says the dosage was just way too high.
+During a trip to California in 2016, she discovered cannabis as a remedy for her sleeplessness and other symptoms caused by post-traumatic stress disorder.
+When she returned home and tried to make zucchini bread infused with cannabis, she says the dosage was just way too high.

 “Anybody who tried it, they were wasted.
 And I said no, I don’t want it to be like that,” says Kristina, who requested to keep her last name private because she lives in a state that has not decriminalized cannabis.